benjjensen/HarrisonRice/PreviousProjects/Paper2_ManufactureErasureChannel/Figures/README.md

     QPSKContour.eps (Fig. 4) - Made by Prof. Rice using ___

+    (Fig. 5)

     (Fig. 6 - three subplots comparing Bob's cap, Eve's cap, and Sec Cap for the three different models):
                 Dr. Rice generated the plots (see "The Ox" email chain), but the data used was 'completeDataMatrix' located in '..\Data'.
 See the readMe in Data for additional information.

+    (Fig. 7)